8bytes/HeyXero/README.md

 This bot is a result of an internal hackathon in Xero, by Adam Moore (adam.moore@xero.com), Nick Green (nick.green@xero.com), and Scott Potter (scott.potter@xero.com).
 It's basic and only has a few commands, but it's a start and we want to get it out there and do more!

+Ths fork by Brent Jackson has added a bunch of other commands to extend the work done by Scott and Nick, it should result in the following extra commands working

+#   hubot Xero> what bills are overdue - lists 5 bills most past due date
+#   hubot Xero> Sales MTD - for the month to date
+#   hubot Xero> Sales yesterday - for the last day
+#   hubot Xero> Budget - Sales vs. the months budget
+#   hubot Xero> Top 5 Sales - list of top 5 sales in last day
+#   hubot Xero> Cashflow - summary of cash for month so far
+#   hubot Xero> Margins - gross profit and net profit margins
+#   hubot Xero> Position - Avg debtor and creditor days and cash forecast
+#   hubot Xero> Invoices MTD - total number and value of invoices month to date
+#   hubot Xero> Invoices Yesterday - number and list of invoices for last day
+#   hubot Xero> Summary - lists a number of the other queries

+There is also a cron file but that does not work with the base Heroku setup (use Heroku scheduler instead).

 ### Overview

 This repo contains a fully working hubot with the slack adapter and custom scripts for making calls to Xero's Public API.